All Episodes

 Why?

-Because you charge people the six-figure sum uh to to do uh worthless, uh non-productive, non-primary wealth generating pseudo-degrees, pseudo-scholarship, uh, and then they uh spend so much time paying that off that they have the one designer yuppie kid at 39, and and then you discover you haven't got enough people to pay off your social security, you haven't got enough young workers for your social security and all that.
+Because you charge people the six-figure sum to do worthless, non-productive, non-primary wealth generating pseudo-degrees, pseudo-scholarship, and then they spend so much time paying that off that they have the one designer yuppie kid at 39.

 It's the biggest question facing not just the United States, but the entire Western world.

-And the Jeb Bush answer was that illegal immigration was an act of love, and we need these people because they're more feckend and fertile than us.
+And the Jeb Bush answer was that illegal immigration was an act of love.

-So we we need to have mass unskilled immigration to make all the babies we can't be bothered having ourselves.
+So we need to have mass unskilled immigration to make all the babies we can't be bothered having ourselves.

-That was Jeb Bush's serious position, but they're better than us uh in part because they have higher fertility rates.
+But they're better than us in part because they have higher fertility rates.

 Jeb Bush.